DaveCaulfield/mkg-north-dublin-martial-arts/testing.md

 # Known Bugs

 ## Resolved
-- During testing with physical ios devices, iphone6, iPhone11, iPad the navigation links were found to display on the left hand side of the screen.
-Windows laptop using Chrome, Edge, Firefox displayed the links correctly on the right hand side of the screen.
-Dev Tools also displayed the links on the right when testing ios devices, iphone6, iPhone11, iPad.
+- During testing with physical ios devices, iphone6, iPhone11 and iPad the navigation links were found to display on the left hand side of the screen instead of the right side.
+Windows laptop using Chrome, Edge and Firefox all displayed the links correctly on the right hand side of the screen.
+Dev Tools also displayed the links on the right when set to ios devices, iphone5, iPhone6/7, iPad.
 Trouble shooting was carried out trying safari ios specific prefixes and using [CSS auto prefixer](https://autoprefixer.github.io/).
 The issue was eventually found, with assistance from the Slack community, to be caused by incorrectly using "end" instead of "flex-end" for the justify-content line of code being applied to position the navigations un-ordered list.

 ![screen shot of nav ul-list](docs/readme-images/nav-list.png)

 - During browser testing, Safari ios mobile did not render the icons in the timetable correctly.